-This year will mark the nineteenth European Day of Languages, with celebrations due to take place within Europe and beyond.
+This year will mark the 21st European Day of Languages, with celebrations due to take place within Europe and beyond.

 Whether you live in Europe, speak a European language, or are simply interested in learning one, make sure you join the celebrations this week.

 And why limit your celebrations to the week?
 If we had our way, there’d be more events like the European Day of Languages in the calendar…

 Read on for more information about the European Day of Languages, how you can get involved, and interesting facts about European languages.

 The European Day of Languages, as its name suggests, is a celebration of European languages held on 26th September every year since 2002.

 Why do we celebrate the European Day of Languages?